PyO3/pyo3/guide/src/exception.md

 ## Checking exception types

-Python has an [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance) method to check an object's type, in PyO3 there is a [`Python::is_instance`] method which does the same thing.
+Python has an [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance) method to check an object's type.
+In PyO3 every native type has access to the [`PyAny::is_instance`] method which does the same thing.

 ```rust
 use pyo3::Python;